jjconway23/sports-quiz/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about quiz in question.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and have my own attempt at the sports quiz.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable header and navigation bar to go to the page of their choice.
-        2. The main points on the homepage are the instructions button and play game button.
+        2. The main points on the homepage are the instructions button, play game button and the high scores button.
-        3. The user can either click the play now button or use the game page link in the navigation bar at the top of the page.
+        3. The user can click the play now button to attempt the quiz.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The website is fluid, designed with UX at the top of my priorities.
 Each page has navigation bar, each link descriptive and is designed so that the user can easily remember the design of my page after a couple clicks.
         2. At the bottom of each page there is links to our social media accounts.

     3. As a First Time Visitor, I want to look for a link directing me to what ive come to the site for.
 Attempting a sports Quiz.